striblab/generator-striblab/app/templates/README.md

 ##### Spreadsheet format

 If you are using Google Spreadsheets for content, the headers should be `Key`, `Value`, `Type`, and `Notes`.
 It is important that these are there in that exact way.
-It is suggest to freeze the header row in case someone changes the order of the spreadsheet.
+It is suggested to freeze the header row in case someone changes the order of the spreadsheet.

-### Directories and files

-* `config.json`: Non-content config for application.
-    * Use this to add non-local JS or CSS assets, such as from a CDN.
-    * This can be overridden with a `config.custom.json` if there is a need to add configuration that should not be put into revision history.
-* `content.json`: See *Content and copy*.
-This file is used to hold content values.
-If the project is hooked up to a Google Spreadsheet, you should not manually edit this file.
-* `templates/`: Holds HTML-like templates.
-Any files in here will get run through [EJS](http://www.embeddedjs.com/) templating and passed values from `config.json`, `content.aml`, and `package.json`.
-    * `templates/index.ejs.html`: The default page for the application.
-* `styles/`: Styles in [SASS](http://sass-lang.com/) syntax.
-    * `styles/index.scss`: Main point of entry for styles.
-    * `styles/_*.scss`: Any includes should be prefixed with an underscore.
-* `app/`: Where JS logic goes.
-This supports ES2015 JS syntax with [Babel](https://babeljs.io/) and gets compiled with [Webpack](https://webpack.js.org/).
-    * `app/index.js`: Main entry point of application.
-* `assets/`: Various media files.
-This gets copied directly to build.
-* `sources/`: Directory is for all non-data source material, such as wireframes or original images.
-Note that if there are materials that should not be made public, consider using Dropbox and make a note in this file about how to access.
-* `lib/`: Modules used in building or other non-data tasks.
-* `tests/`: Tests for app; see Testing section below.
-* The rest of the files are for building or meta-information about the project.

 ### Dependencies and modules

-Depending on what you need to include there are a few different ways to include.
+Depending on what libraries or dependencies you need to include there are a few different ways to get those into the project.

 * **JS**
     * Include it with `npm`.